jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-This will create a terminal with three commands: open, close and sub.
-If you type `open something` the open function will be invoked and value parameter will equal to something.
+This will create a terminal with three commands: open, close, and sub.
+If you type `open something` the open function will be invoked and the value parameter will equal something.

-Terminal will parse all your commands, convert number like strings into numbers and Regular Expressions into RegExp objects.
+The terminal will parse all your commands, convert number-like strings into numbers and Regular Expressions into RegExp objects.
 You can disable this behavior using
 [processArguments](https://terminal.jcubic.pl/api_reference.php#processarguments) option.
 This option can be a *boolean* and you can set it to `false` or it can be a function where you
 can process the value in your own way (in this function for instance you can use JSON.parse to get objects out of strings).

-By default, if you have an object like this and you type `close foo`, terminal will throw an error because you didn't specify a second argument.
+By default, if you have an object like this and you type `close foo`, the terminal will throw an error because you didn't specify a second argument.

 To prevent this behavior you can use the option [checkArity](https://terminal.jcubic.pl/api_reference.php#checkarity) set to `false`.

 In this example, you have `sub` which is not a function but another object; when you type `sub` in the terminal the prompt will change to `sub> ` and you will be able to type `get`, but not `open` and `close`.
 They will not work.

-This is called a nested interpreter, which can also be created when you have a function as interpreter and by using the [push method](https://terminal.jcubic.pl/api_reference.php#push).
+This is called a nested interpreter, which can also be created when you have a function as an interpreter and by using the [push method](https://terminal.jcubic.pl/api_reference.php#push).

-*  the third option is to use a string which points to a [JSON-RPC service](https://en.wikipedia.org/wiki/JSON-RPC) URL; if the service is on the same domain, you can use it as is, but if it's on different domain or port then you need to use a mechanism called [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+*  the third option is to use a string that points to a [JSON-RPC service](https://en.wikipedia.org/wiki/JSON-RPC) URL; if the service is on the same domain, you can use it as is, but if it's on a different domain or port then you need to use a mechanism called [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 ```javascript
 $(function() {